-Leaving required information
+Leaving information for new residents

 Important information, such as instruction leaflets for appliances and heating systems, are incredibly helpful when left for the new residents, so compiling these is recommended.
 You could also ask for one to be put together for your new property by those selling the house.

 These 'fact files' should also include details of rubbish collection, recycling schemes and any other useful services relating to the home.